 - 4 kefir lime leaves ( optional- see notes)

-- optional veggies (4 cups) sweet potato or potato, carrot, parsnip, eggplant, cauliflower, bell peppers, snow peas, asparagus or even fresh pineapple chunks! ( separate slow-cooking veggies from quick-cooking veggies, see notes )
+- optional veggies (4-5 cups) cubed potatoes, carrots, cauliflower, bell peppers, snow peas, peas, green beans, asparagus or even fresh pineapple chunks! ( separate slow-cooking veggies from quick-cooking veggies, see notes )

 - 2 tablespoons lime juice